-Beyonce's Lemonade, Donald Glover's Atlanta and Julia Louis-Dreyfus starrer Veep are among the winners in the entertainment programming category for this year's Peabody Awards.
+Norman Lear, Beyonce's Lemonade, Donald Glover's Atlanta, the Julia Louis-Dreyfus starrer Veep and documentaries O.J.: Made in America and 13th are among the winners for this year's Peabody Awards.

 The Peabody Award winners will be celebrated at a May 20 gala in New York, hosted by Rashida Jones, which will be taped for a TV special to air on PBS and Fusion on June 2 at 9 p.m.
 ET.
 The awards are based at the Grady College of Journalism and Mass Communication at the University of Georgia.

 A complete list of winners announced so far, along with the Peabody jurors' description of each, follows.

 April 20, 8 a.m.
 Entertainment winners added.